Beers15/data-structures-and-algorithms/javascript/code-challenges/merge-sort/BLOG.md

 # Merge Sort

-Merge sort is a highly efficient divide an conquer sorting algorithm that continuously splits the passed in array in two.
+Merge sort is a highly efficient divide and conquer sorting algorithm that continuously splits the passed in array in two.
 This is done until the sub arrays have a single element.
 The sub arrays are then built back together using comparisons resulting in larger and larger sorted sub arrays until a single sorted array is built.

 ## Psuedocode